 Private hospitals providing care directly or as a facility for private surgeons to perform operations or procedures under practising privileges or admitting rights may be liable to those patients should the individual practitioner have no or insufficient indemnity cover.
-By analogy with the position of NHS hospitals1, a private hospital or clinic may owe a non-delegable duty to establish a proper system of care, to engage competent staff and to provide proper and safe equipment and premises and/or if there is a failure, when granting admitting rights and practising privileges, properly to police the same and supervise or prevent
+By analogy with the position of NHS hospitals1, a private hospital or clinic may owe a non-delegable duty to establish a proper system of care, to engage competent staff and to provide proper and safe equipment and premises and/or if there is a failure, when granting admitting rights and practising privileges, properly

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN